import numpy as np

 return Chain(10, [128, 128])(x, method)

-flow = hk.without_apply_rng(hk.transform(_flow))
+= hk.without_apply_rng(hk.transform(_flow))

-params = flow.init(random.PRNGKey(2), y, method="inverse_and_log_det")
+flow = flow.init(random.PRNGKey(2), y, method="inverse_and_log_det")

-distribution = Distribution(flow)
+= Distribution(flow) distribution

 We then optimize the negative log-probability of the distribution given the data.
 We’ll use Optax for that.

-adam = optax.adamw(0.001)
+= optax.adamw(0.001)

-opt_state = adam.init(params)
+adam = adam.init(params)

 @jax.jit